annotated-types/annotated-types/README.md

 Note that `GroupedMetadata` and `Field` do not inherit from `BaseMetadata` and are not considered metadata in and of themselves.
 Implementers should instead check for `GroupedMetadata` and unpack it by iterating over the object to get the `BaseMetadata` objects it contains.

+#### Consuming metadata

+We intend to not be perspcriptive as to _how_ the metadata and constraints are used, but as an example of how one might hypothetically parse constraints from types annotations see our [implementation in test_main.py](https://github.com/annotated-types/annotated-types/blob/f59cf6d1b5255a0fe359b93896759a180bec30ae/tests/test_main.py#L94-L103).

+It is up to the implementer to determine how this metadata is used.
+You could use the metadata for runtime type checking, for generating schemas or to generate example data, amongst other use cases.

 ## Design & History